 Another option is to catch a show at the Appell Center for the Performing Arts.
 This state-of-the-art venue hosts concerts, plays, and other performances from well-known artists and national touring acts.

-Lastly, downtown York is home to several great breweries.
+Lastly, there are several great breweries in York, PA.
 While a few are on the itinerary for day two, other options worth checking out are Liquid Hero Brewery, Gift Horse Brewing, and Crystal Ball Brewing.

 Where to Stay in Downtown York

 Currently, Downtown York’s historic hotel, The Yorktowne Hotel, is closed for renovations.

 While that limits lodging options in Downtown York, one highly-recommended choice is Grace Manor Bed and Breakfast.
 While I haven’t personally had a chance to stay here yet, the reviews are quite complimentary, and the rooms look very inviting.

 The four rooms at the B&B are themed after a different culture and offer a unique lodging option within walking distance of the places listed in this itinerary.